Searching for a new job is challenging, regardless of how old you are. However, if you are 50 or older, you may face some additional hurdles.

-According to a recent study by AARP, 76 percent of older workers blame age discrimination for their lack of confidence in finding a new job.
+According to AARP Research, nearly two out of three workers age 50-plus (62 percent) think older adults face discrimination in the workplace today based on age.
 Their concern is justified.
 Government data shows that age 55-plus job seekers typically face substantially longer periods of unemployment compared with those job seekers between 20 and 24.

 If you are concerned about facing bias during the job search, don’t panic.
 There are many things you can do to showcase the skills and experience you’ve earned during your career.
 The following tips will help you age-proof your résumé to help you stand out from the competition and land the right job.